Kqzz/mc-bearer-token/index.md

 ## Get your bearer token

-1. Sign in to your Minecraft account
+1. Sign in to your Minecraft account at [minecraft.net](https://minecraft.net)
 2. open the chrome / firefox dev tools (ctrl + shift + i) _or_ right click and click inspect
 3. Go to the "console" tab
 4. paste this code into the console: